 The Scheme

-This guide is a short description of the conditions of membership and main Scheme benefits that apply if you pay into the L G P S on or after 1 April 2014.
+This guide is a short description of the conditions of membership and main Scheme benefits that apply if you pay into the L G P S from 1 April 2014.

 You can find out more about the Scheme in the L G P S member videos: Pensions Made Simple.
 ‘What is a Pension’ and ‘How your Pension Works’ provide brief introductions to the scheme.